daniel-centore/ParlerScraper/README.md

 * `comments` (e.g. `1700`)\
 Number of comments on the post
 * `created_at` (e.g. `20201023202139`)\
-When the post was created
+When the post was created\
+NOTE: This seems not 100% reliable.
+[Here's an example](https://parler.com/post/0940f0702765e225428eade006f7fcc5) of a post dated to 2017 despite neither the account nor Parler itself existing yet.
 * `creator_id` (e.g. `4b8638eca2db4b17b3a7203e40ac8ce7`)\
 Parler Id of the user who created the post
 * `depth` (e.g. `4`)\